aabbtree77/esp32-vpn/README.md

 5. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

 The last option is our choice here.
 It is the most reliable one, but it demands an extra PC/Linux board (Ubuntu1 shown in the figure above).
 One can run an MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.
 One cannot run a p2p stack on them, see below.

 In order to establish remote PC connections, we have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94), [EdgeVPN](https://github.com/mudler/edgevpn/issues/25), and [anywherelan (awl)](https://github.com/anywherelan/awl).
-All of them are built on top of [go-libp2p](https://github.com/libp2p/go-libp2p) which is both, the FOSS code, and the actual running network with [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md).
+All of them are built on top of [go-libp2p](https://github.com/libp2p/go-libp2p) which is both, the FOSS code, and the running network with [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) aka hole punching.
 This software allows to ssh into a remote computer without a public static IP.

 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, [Ethereum 2](https://blog.libp2p.io/libp2p-and-ethereum/#how-ethereum-beacon-nodes-use-libp2p-%F0%9F%94%8D), Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".